swcarpentry/DEPRECATED-boot-camps/python/testing.md

 >output before to convince ourselves that it was correct...
 >
 >Try to uncover the causes of this regression.
 One failure should have a fairly
->obvious cause (it relates to the special case that we added with the third
+>obvious cause (it relates to the issue of an animal not being present, which
->test).
-The second failure has a more subtle cause - try to figure out the
+>we check with the third test).
+The second failure has a more subtle cause -
->problem, and correct the function to give the right answer.
+>try to figure out the problem, and correct the function to give the right
+>answer.

 Making a Standalone Script